 Breast Augmentation for Athletes

 Would I recommend another athlete get breast implants?
-My answer is that it is very individual decision that each person has to make for themselves.
+My answer is that it is a very individual decision that each person has to make for themselves.
 I did it.
 I am happy with my result.
-And yes, I believe it has had a slight negative affect on my surfing.
+And yes, I believe it has had a slightly negative effect on my surfing.
 But I will also say that I do not regret my decision.
-Although now, 10 years and a hell of a lot more confidence later, I doubt if I would make the same call .
+Although now, 10 years and a hell of a lot more confidence later, I doubt if I would make the same call.
 That is my experience.
 I support whatever anyone wants to do with their own body.